Tommy Albelin: Coaching career

 On 25 July 2007, Albelin was hired by the New Jersey Devils as an assistant coach to head coach Brent Sutter.
 It was his first NHL coaching job.

 On 10 August 2010, Albelin was named assistant coach of the Albany Devils, the AHL affiliate of the New Jersey Devils.
 On 9 September 2014, following Scott Stevens' decision to step down from a coaching position in New Jersey, Albelin was promoted to be an assistant coach under Peter DeBoer in the 2014–15 season.

-In July 2016, he was appointed as assistant coach of the Swiss men's national team.
+On 1 July 2024, he was hired as an assistant head coach of the New York Islanders.
+On 29 May 2025, he was relieved of his duties.